 Oversupply of Milk

 Oversupply is when your breasts are producing more breast milk than what the baby needs.
 This often happens within the first 4-6 weeks of breastfeeding.
 Your supply should usually settle down once your newborn establishes a regular feeding pattern.
+I always like to remind mums that your body produces on demand, so its really important not to pump and feed unless you are intending to increase your supply.
 Some women continue to produce an oversupply so that they can hand express milk and store it for later down the line when the baby begins weaning.

 We have a variety of wonderful breast milk storage products available here.